rohangc/NeoVimConfiguration/Readme.md

    * Many plugins need Python to work.
 Install a 64-bit Python distribution, make it available through the PATH environment variable, and install the Python Neovim package by using command: "pip install neovim".
    * Install a "Nerd Font" from: https://www.nerdfonts.com and configure Neovim to use it:
      * Specify the font by modifying the line containing: 'vim.opt.guifont' in: 'lua/plugins/mellifluous.lua' to load this font in Neovim.
+   * Node.js for Github Copilot.
+   * Optional step - configure Neovim to use your favourite font:
+     * Install your favourite font and modify the line containing: 'vim.opt.guifont' in: 'lua/plugins/mellifluous.lua' to load this font in Neovim.
      * In our configuration file:
        * On Linux: the default terminal font is used.
        * On Windows, the font used in this configuration is: "Cascadia Code" (https://github.com/microsoft/cascadia-code/wiki/Installing-Cascadia-Code) which is installed automatically along with "Windows Terminal".